 (5) The Darawishta Division is subordinate of the National Police who reports directly to the President.
 The division is organized into six battalions.
 Each battalion has about 400 men.
 Each battalion is composed of three regular companies and a command company each manned by about 110 men.
 Each company has a command platoon, three troop platoons of three squads each armed with antitank rockets, a weapons platoon of two mortar squads, and two machinegun squads.

-The Darawishta is equipped as light infantry.
+(0) The Darawishta is equipped as light infantry.
 They are armed only with rifles and pistols.

-(5) In addition to the foregoing paramilitary force the following forces also have some potential for augmenting the regular forces in the event of hostilities.
+forces also have some potential for augmenting the regular forces in the event of hostilities.

 (a) Somali National Police (SNP)